anothertechs/anothertechs/src/blogs/reviews/machine-learning-libraries-2021/index.md

 ---
-title: Best Machine Learning Libraries to Learn in 2021
+title: 7 Best Machine Learning Libraries You Should Know in 2021
 date: 2021-08-09
 author: Hatim
 published: true
 category: reviews
 thumbnail: ./possessed-photography-g29arbbvPjo-unsplash.jpg
-keywords: machine,learning,top,best,2021,learn,libraries,library,artifical,intelligence,jobs,data,science,engineering,pytorch,keras,mlpack,tensorflow,scikit,mlib,spark,theano,deep
+keywords: machine,learning,libraries,learn,know,2021,best,top
-description: We'll go through 7 of the top machine learning libraries that machine learning enthusiasts and professionals all over the world love.
+description: Up ahead, we will discuss 7 of the best machine learning libraries that are preferred by machine learning enthusiasts and professionals around the globe.
 ---

-# Best Machine Learning Libraries to Learn in 2021
+# 7 Best Machine Learning Libraries You Should Know in 2021

 Machine learning is currently the most talked-about topic in artificial intelligence.